 Workers in New York are protected against discrimination by Title VII of the federal Civil Rights Act, the New York State Human Rights Law, and the New York City Human Rights Law.
 These laws prohibit discrimination in employment on the basis of age, sex, race, sexual orientation, marital status, disability, and a number of other protected categories.

 At Pechman Law Group, we prosecute – and defend – employment discrimination claims.
 Our goal is to attempt to resolve disputes efficiently, whether through litigation, mediation, or through trial.
-Lou Pechman’s representative cases in the employment discrimination field include:
+Our representative cases in the employment discrimination field include:

-Successfully defended Long Island Railroad in obtaining dismissal of employee lawsuits alleging disability and age discrimination.
+- Successfully defended the Long Island Railroad in obtaining dismissal of employee lawsuits alleging disability and age discrimination.

-Successfully defended the Inspector General of the MTA in a lawsuit claiming violation of the free speech rights of MTA’s Director of Security.
+- Successfully defended the Inspector General of the Metropolitan Transit Authorities in a lawsuit claiming violation of the free speech rights of MTA’s Director of Security.

 Since 1996, Lou Pechman has moderated an annual program at New York County Lawyers’ Association on “How to Handle an Employment Discrimination Case.”
 He has also lectured at the Practicing Law Institute and the American Bar Association on employment discrimination issues.